-Indicate the number of outstanding shares of each issuer's classes of capital or common stock as of the close of the period covered by the
+Indicate the number of outstanding shares of each issuer's classes of capital or common stock as of the close of the period covered by the annual report.

-Indicate by che eck mark whether the registr rant is a well-kn own seaso ned iss uer, as as defined in Rule 405 of the Securities Act. Υe es [] No [] [X] an annual or trans curities Exchange ate by c heck mark if the re egistra ant is not required to file reports pursuant to Section 13 or Υe es [] No [) [X] 1934 during the onths (or f or such s shorter I by Section 13 or 15(d) of the Securities Exchange Act of nt was required to file such reports), and (2) has been Ye es [X] No [[] File required to d posted p ursuant t to Rule 405 of Re gulation S-T (ed on its corporate Web site, if any, every Interactive Data (§232.405 of this chapter) during the preceding 12 months chilles). Υe es [X] No [[] eck mark whether er and large acce elerated filer, or a non-accelerated filer.
-See definition of (Check one): La rge Accelerated F iler [] Acce lerated File er [X] Non-Accelerated Filer [] Indicate by che eck mark which ba sis of acc ounting t the regi istrant has used to prepa are the financial statements included in this filing: U.S. GAAP [X] ued by inancial Ro the Interna andards Bo ational A If "Other" has be elected to follo esponse to o the pre vious q uestion, in idicate b y ched eck mark which financial statement item the registrant has Ite em 17 [] Item 18 3 [[] If this is an anr nual report, indicat te by chec k mark w vhether the regist rant is a shell company (as defined in Rule 12b-2 of the Exchange Act). Υe es [] No [] [X]
+71,091,030 shares of Class A common stock, par value of \$0.01 per share.
+12,500,000 shares of Class B common stock, par value of \$0.01 per share.

+Indicate by check mark whether the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

+Yes [] No [X]

+If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.

+Yes [] No [X]

+Indicate by check mark if the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes [X] No []

+Indicate by check mark if the registrant (1) has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

+Yes [X] No []

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large Accelerated Filer

+[]

+Accelerated Filer

+[X]

+Non-Accelerated Filer

+[]

+Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

+U.S. GAAP [X] International Financial Reporting Standards Other [] as issued by the International Accounting Standards Board []

+If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow:

+Item 17 [] Item 18 []

+If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

+Yes [] No [X]